hargup/WIGI-website/README.md

 ==============

 To run the website locally, ensure that you have installed latest version of Nikola and Bokeh.
-The instructions can be found on their respective websites.
-Then run the following set of commands:
+We recommended to use [conda](http://conda.pydata.org/docs/), which is an open source python package and environment management tool.
+The installation instructions can be found on their respective websites.
+Once the dependencies are installed, run the following set of commands:

 ```
 git clone https://github.com/hargup/WIGI-website